Reiki: Its Role in Supporting Autoimmune Disease Treatments

 Less Anxiety and/or Depression

 Both anxiety and depression are common problems among people battling a lifetime autoimmune disease.
 Because there may or may not be a cure for these illnesses, patients often feel hopeless.
 In addition, because symptoms come and go, many patients also feel anxious about how their conditions will progress from one day to the next.
 Unfortunately, these mood disturbances only worsen the patients’ symptoms.
-Research studies have shown that regular Reiki sessions may reduce feelings of anxiety and improve the mood of clients.
+Research studies have shown that regular Reiki sessions may help reduce feelings of anxiety and improve the mood of clients.
 Not only can this improve the individual’s overall condition, but it may also make him or her more compliant with other prescribed medical treatments.

 Keep in mind that Reiki sessions are not a substitute for standard medical treatment.
 However, many people suffering from autoimmune diseases have reported benefits when Reiki was added to their treatment regimen.